ferrous-systems/wasm-training-2022/book/src/tutorial/cli/image-filters.md

 The documentation is available on [docs.rs/rustagram2](https://docs.rs/rustagram2/2.0.0/rustagram/).

-✅ We need a [`FilterType`](https://docs.rs/rustagram2/2.0.0/rustagram/enum.FilterType.html) to apply later.
+✅ You need a [`FilterType`](https://docs.rs/rustagram2/2.0.0/rustagram/enum.FilterType.html) to apply later.
 `rustagram2` shows the available filters [in the `FilterType` documentation](https://docs.rs/rustagram2/2.0.0/rustagram/enum.FilterType.html).
 It also has [`FromStr`](https://doc.rust-lang.org/nightly/core/str/trait.FromStr.html) from the standard library implemented for it, so you can parse strings into the filter type by calling `parse()` on the string.